Can you justify buying that airplane or bulldozer?

 - How will tax benefits offset the cost?

-Same goes for a bulldozer or any piece of expensive heavy equipment.
+Same goes for any piece of expensive heavy equipment.

 The bottom half shows…